-I – and I’m sure yourself included – are well aware of the impacts of global warming.
+I – and I’m sure yourself included – are well aware of the impacts of climate breakdown.
 The question is whether you are doing something about it…

-A vast majority of the population, including most of the people I know, are completely uninterested in climate change; have more important things to worry about or believe that nothing will ever be done to avoid the problem.
+A vast majority of the population, including most of the people I know, are completely disinterested in climate change.
+They believe that nothing will ever can (or will) be done to avoid the problem.
 Unfortunately, with attitudes like that, I believe nothing in this world will ever change.

-I am so very interested and passionate about making a positive impact, but myself along with the majority of the people on this planet, are unconsciously contributing to a problem that is going to sweep the world off of its feet.
+I am so dedicated to tackling this issue, but along with the majority of the people on this planet, I am unconsciously contributing to a problem that is going to sweep the world off of its feet.